Colt Anderson

-Colt Anderson (born October 25, 1985) is a former American football safety and coach who is the assistant special teams coach for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Montana and was signed by the Minnesota Vikings as an undrafted free agent in 2009.
-He has also played for the Philadelphia Eagles, Indianapolis Colts and Buffalo Bills.
+Colt Anderson (born October 25, 1985) is an American professional football coach and former player who currently serves as the assistant special teams coach for the San Francisco 49ers of the National Football League (NFL).
+He played in the NFL as a safety and special teams gunner.
+Anderson played college football for the Montana Grizzlies and was signed by the Minnesota Vikings as an undrafted free agent in 2009.
+He was also a member of the Philadelphia Eagles, Indianapolis Colts, and Buffalo Bills.

-Early years
+Early life

-Anderson was born on October 25, 1985 in Butte, Montana to parents Mike and Michele Anderson.
+Anderson was born on October 25, 1985, in Butte, Montana, to parents Mike and Michele Anderson.
 He has three uncles that played college football between the University of Montana and Montana State University during the 1970s.
-He attended Butte High School where he lettered in football and basketball for three years, and track for two years.
-He played football as a running back and safety.
+Anderson attended Butte High School, where he lettered in football and basketball for three years, and track for two years.
+Anderson played football as a running back and safety.
 As a junior, he was named honorable mention all-state, and as a senior in 2004, was an all-state first-team safety and honorable mention running back.
-The Butte High Bulldogs had an imperfect season with a record of 0-9 in Anderson's senior season.
+The Butte High Bulldogs had an imperfect season with a record of 0–9 in Anderson's senior season.
 Over the course of his career, Anderson recorded 310 tackles, nine interceptions, 850 rushing yards, and 12 touchdowns.
 He was not recruited out of high school and chose to attend the University of Montana.